Introducing Napper: CLI-First API Testing, Scripted in Your Language

 - Copy as curl to share requests with teammates who don't use Napper

-The extension relies on the CLI binary to run requests — install the CLI first, then install the extension from the VS Code Marketplace:
+The extension relies on the CLI binary to run requests — install the CLI first, then install the extension from the VS Code Marketplace (or search Napper in the Extensions panel of Cursor, Windsurf, or Antigravity):

 code --install-extension nimblesite.napper